-We have generated revenue from eravacycline sales in Singapore during the Reporting Period of RMB54 thousand.
+We have generated revenue from eravacycline and Trodelvy® sales in Singapore during the Reporting Period of RMB12.8 million.
 100% of sales are generated from Apex Pharma Marketing Pte.
 Ltd in Singapore.

-For the year ended 31 December 2021, purchases from the Group's five largest suppliers accounted for approximately 21.1% (2020: 33.9%) of the Group's total purchase amount in the same year.
-The Group's largest supplier for the year ended 31 December 2021 accounted for approximately 7.3% (2020: 10.2%) of the Group's total purchase amount for the same year.
+For the year ended 31 December 2022, purchases from the Group's five largest suppliers accounted for approximately 29.5% (2021: 21.1%) of the Group's total purchase amount in the same year.
+The Group's largest supplier for the year ended 31 December 2022 accounted for approximately 7.9% (2021: 7.3%) of the Group's total purchase amount for the same year.

-None of the Directors, their respective close associates, or any shareholder of the Company who, to the knowledge of the Directors, owns more than 5% of the Company's issued capital, has any interest in any of the Group's five largest suppliers.
+None of the Directors, their respective close associates, or any shareholder of the Company who, to the knowledge of the Directors, owns more than 5% of the Company's issued capital, has any interest in any of the Group's five largest suppliers and the 100% customer.

-For the year ended 31 December 2021, the Group did not experience any significant disputes with its customers or suppliers.
+During the year ended 31 December 2022, the Group did not experience any significant disputes with its customers or suppliers.